Jonatt01/NYCU-EOS-2023-Spring/README.md

 BUILD
 - `$ sudo make`  to crosscompile the driver for RPi
-- use `scp` command to copy the kernel object file led_driver.ko from virtualbox to Rpi
+- use `scp` command to copy the kernel object file led_driver.ko from virtualbox to RPi
   - Before executing `scp`, make sure
     - **1. `$ rmmod led_driver` the driver module has removed**
     - **2. old led_driver.ko in RPi has deleted**